osshiya/Whistle/README.md

 3. Run the Application
 Make sure an Android emulator is running or a device is connected to your computer.
 Then, execute the following command to run the app:
 `flutter run`

+4. Or if you've downloaded `app-release.apk`, open and install it on your own Android mobile itself.

 #### IoT Device
 1. After cloning, change into the IoT Device project directory: